linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 ### Delete All Occurrences of Repeating Events

-In the Calendar, if you select the first occurrence of the repeating events, you can click **Delete All** to delete all occurrences of the event.
+In Calendar, if you select the first occurrence of the repeating events, you can click **Delete All** to delete all occurrences of the event.

 ### Delete Part of the Repeating events

-In the Calendar, if you select one or more occurrences of the repeating events, you can perform below tasks when deleting events:
+In Calendar, if you select one or more occurrences of the repeating events, you can perform the following tasks when deleting events:

 - Click **Delete Only This Event**: delete the selected event only.
 - Click **Delete All Future Events**: delete the selected occurrence and all future occurrences of the event.